mzytnicki/tedna/README.md

     ./tedna -1 reads.fastq -k 61 -m 1000 -t 25 -o output.fasta

+Note: your reads file should not be compressed.

 Previous versions are available from the [URGI Website](https://urgi.versailles.inra.fr/Tools/Tedna).

 Do no hesitate to [contact me](mailto:matthias.zytnicki@inra.fr) for any further question.